-Complies With Part 68, FCC Rules FCC Registration Number Ringer Equivalence
+Complies With Part 68, FCC Rules

+FCC Registration Number:

+Ringer Equivalence:

-(b) Registered terminal equipment and registered protective circuitry shall also have the following identifying information permanently affixed thereto:
+- (b) Registered terminal equipment and registered protective circuitry shall also have the following identifying information permanently affixed to it. - (1) Grantee's name. - (2) Model number, as specified in the registration application. - (3) Serial number or date of manufacture. - (4) Country of origin of the equipment: "Made in ."

-(1) Grantee's name

-(2) Model number, as specified in the registration application

-(3) Serial number or date of manufacture.

-(4) Country of origin of the equipment: Made in --.
 Required if the equipment is not manufactured in the United States.
-Country of origin shall be determined in accordance with 19 U.S.C.
-1304 and regulations promulgated thereunder.
+(Country of origin shall be determined in accordance with 19 U.S.C.
+1304 and regulations promulgated thereunder.)

-(5) As used herein, "permanently affixed" means that the required namedata is etched, engraved, plate stamped, indelibly printed or otherwise permanently marked.
-Alternatively, the required information may be permanently marked on a nameplate of metal, plastic, or other material fastened to the enclosure by welding, riveting, etc., or with a permanent adhesive.
-Such a nameplate must be able to last the expected lifetime of the equipment in the environment in which the equipment will be operated and must not be readily detachable.

-(c) As of April 1, 1997, all registered telephones, including cordless telephones, as defined in §15.3(j) of this chapter, manufactured in the United States (other than for export) or imported for use in the United States, that are hearing aid compatible, as defined in §68.316, shall have the letters "HAC" permanently affixed thereto.
-"Permanently affixed" shall be defined as in §68.300(b)(5).
+- (5) As used herein, permanently affixed means that the required nameplate data is etched, engraved, stamped, indelibly printed or otherwise permanently marked.
+Alternatively, the required information may be permanently marked on a nameplate of metal, plastic, or other material fastened to the enclosure by welding, riveting, or with a permanent adhesive.
+Such a nameplate must be able to last for the expected lifetime of the equipment and must not be readily detachable. - (6) When the device is so small or for such use that it is not practical to place the statements specified in this section on it, the information required by paragraphs (a) and (b) of this section shall be placed in a prominent location in the instruction manual or pamphlet supplied to the user.
+The FCC Registration Number and the Model Number shall be displayed on the device. - (c) As of April 1, 1997, all registered telephones, including cordless telephones, as defined in §15.3(j) of this chapter, manufactured in the United States (other than for export) or imported for use in the United States, that are hearing aid compatible, as defined in §68.316, shall have the letters "HAC" permanently affixed thereto.
+"Permanently affixed" shall be defined as in paragraph (b)(5) of this section.
 Telephones used with public mobile services or private radio services, and secure telephones, as defined by §68.3, are exempt from this requirement.